jamesplease/redux-resource/docs/requests/request-keys.md

 ### "Reusing" a Request Key

 Request keys differ from IDs in that they don't need to be unique for every request.
-They can be, and will frequently be, reused between different requests of the same 'type.'
+They can be, and will frequently be, reused between different requests of the same 'type'.

 For instance, if a user can create books in your application, then you could just use the key `createBook` for every creation request.
 This works really well if you can assume that a user is only able to send off